moretticb/ML-Implementations/README.md

+# Machine Learning implementations

-# Multi-Layer Perceptron - An implementation in C language
+## Multi-Layer Perceptron - An implementation in C language

 See more details at http://www.moretticb.com/blog/multilayer-perceptron-implementation-in-c/